PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 18:37:49
+Last updated: 2024-04-02 18:38:23
-Random Quote: There are two ways of spreading light: to be the candle or the mirror that reflects it. - Edith Wharton
+Random Quote: The smallest deed is better than the greatest intention. - John Burroughs